jengo/django/README.md

 ### Step 1 (optional)
 The first step can be skipped if you are just quickly testing this script and want to see what it generates.

+Project name must be a valid Python class name.
+Only use characters like a-Z0-9_

 Database options are either mysql (default) or postgres.

 ```